Remi-Coulom/joedb/doc/source/intro.rst

 | sys  | 0.021s  | 0.016s       | 0.009s       |
 +------+---------+--------------+--------------+

-The fast mode of joedb is crash-safe if the underlying system preserves write order:
+The half_commit version is reasonably crash-safe.

 .. code-block:: c++

   for (int i = 1; i <= N; i++)
   {
-   db.new_BENCHMARK(s, i);
+   db.new_benchmark(toto, i);
-   db.checkpoint();
-   db.commit();
+   db.checkpoint_half_commit();
   }

-The slow mode is more paranoid, but twice slower:
+The full_commit version is paranoid, completely safe, but twice slower:

 .. code-block:: c++

   for (int i = 1; i <= N; i++)
   {
-   db.new_BENCHMARK(s, i);
+   db.new_benchmark(toto, i);
-   db.commit();
-   db.checkpoint();
-   db.commit();
+   db.checkpoint_full_commit();
   }

-Thanks to its simple append-only file structure, joedb can operate safely with less synchronization operations than sqlite3, which makes it about 1.5 or 3 times faster, depending on synchronization mode.
+Thanks to its simple append-only file structure, joedb can operate safely with less synchronization operations than sqlite3, which makes it about 1.7 or 3.5 times faster, depending on synchronization mode.

-Note also that joedb does not require a file system: it can also operate over a raw device directly, which might offer additional opportunities for performance optimization.